You are here

-If there is additional information we should know regarding your health, contact your program coordinator at the UMD Study Abroad office.
+If there is additional information that should be known regarding your health, contact your program coordinator at the UMD Study Abroad office.
 Your information will remain confidential and only shared with program staff, faculty, or the appropriate professional if your well-being is at risk.

-Cosponsored or affiliate programs, (e.g. API, ISA, CEA, etc.), may have similar requirements.
+Cosponsored or affiliate programs, (API, ISA, CEA, etc.), may have similar requirements.

 As a reminder, signing the Release & Waiver authorizes UMD Study Abroad, or its agents, to release medical information from our files to health care providers and secure medical treatment on your behalf.
 You have also agreed to accept financial responsibility for the treatment.

 It’s your responsibility to review and understand the health conditions in your host country and obtain information about appropriate precautionary measures before you leave.
 A couple of tips are especially important no matter where you travel:

 - Eat and drink lightly for several days after arrival until your body has had a chance to adjust to changes in climate, elevation, and food.
 Adjusting to a new environment often causes mild intestinal upsets or diarrhea.
 We recommend you bring anti-diarrhea medicine.
 We also advise you to check on other health issues, such as whether it is safe to drink the local tap water.
 Prior to departure, ask your doctor about preventive medication for the common illnesses that may result.
 If you are very ill in-country, see a doctor.

 - Some drugs available by prescription in the U.S. are illegal in other countries.
 Check the U.S. Department of State Country Information for country-specific information.
 If your medication is legal but unavailable in your host country, ask your health-care provider to write a letter, on office stationery, stating the medication has been prescribed for you.